 Visits by Source: This section displays the Total Visits by a source from new and unique visitors.
 If the source of the visit is from a tracked mailing, the mailing's name will be listed individually.
 Direct visits represent visits from a web browser and not a tracked email.

 Visits by Type: This section presents data for New Visitors and Returning Visitors.

-Perform the following steps to access All Sites Summary Report
+Perform the following steps to access the All Sites Summary Report.

 - Go to the Reports center and then Web Sites > All Sites > Summary.